Charlie9009/CI_MS1_MYGYM/README.md

 <hr>

 * *As a user I want to be able to easily find contact info and location of the gym when navigating the site.* <br>
-If I want to find contact info I will have the nav bar at the top and the footer at the bottom which both are present on every page.
+If I want to find contact info I will have the navigation bar at the top and the footer at the bottom which both are present on every page.
 There is a clickable link in both elements.
 When I click the *contact* link I get to the contact page where I can find contact info, question form, the monthly cost for the membership and a map and address to the gyms location.
 <img src="docs/features/nav_small.jpg">
 <br>
 <br>